 Families with loved ones considered special needs face different challenges with estate planning than other families.
 Planning one’s estate can go far beyond deciding who gets what assets.
 Sometimes it is thinking of what will happen to dependent individuals that need continued support after we pass.
 The Law Offices of Yacoba Ann Feldman is honored to work with families who have such needs.
 Our firm provides a comforting and inviting atmosphere to discuss the care of family members that cannot fully care for themselves.
 Our firm frequently helps parents create trusts for children with autism, Asperger’s or physical disabilities.
-Our firm addresses all concerns, including:
+Contact a special needs trust attorney at our firm to address all concerns, including:

 - Who will look after their loved one?

 - How will the individual continue to receive public benefits?

 - Will they be able to provide extra money to maintain their standard of living?